 - For best results, use your kitchen scale and the weight measurements.

 - You may need to add a little more flour if the dough is sticky and your rising times may be different from mine.
 Expect some variation from kitchen to kitchen.

 - Don’t skip plumping the dried cranberries.
 When dried fruit is rolled in yeast dough, the fruit can rob the dough of moisture, making for dry buns.
 And nobody likes dry buns!

-- These buns will freeze well, but are best frozen without the glaze, if possible.
+- These lemon buns will freeze well, but are best frozen without the glaze, if possible.

 - I’ve included more tips in the Recipe Card instructions, as well.

 - 1 3/4 cup (225 g) all purpose flour, plus more as needed

 - Pinch salt, add 1/4 teaspoon if using unsalted butter